tommyang/FourSquared/README.md

 - Install [Node.js](https://nodejs.org/en/download/package-manager/) and [Yarn](https://yarnpkg.com/en/docs/install).
   - Note the step to put this line in your shell profile `export PATH="$PATH:$(yarn global bin)"`.
 - Clone this repo
-  - If you previously cloned this repo when it was under Henry's account, `git remote set-url origin git@github.com:tommyang/FourSquared.git`
+  - If you previously cloned this repo when it was under Henry's account, run `git remote set-url origin git@github.com:tommyang/FourSquared.git` if you use SSH or `git remote set-url origin https://github.com/tommyang/FourSquared.git` if you use HTTPS.
 - Install dependencies `$ yarn install`
 - Install Gulp CLI: `$ yarn global add gulp-cli`.
 - Write tests in `/test`, preferrably with the naming convention `test-xxx.js`.
 See `test-foo.js` for an example.
 - Write code.
 See `foo.js` for an example.
 - Commit and push.
 Travis CI will lint the code using Gulp and plugins and run the test using Mocha.
 Test coverage information is tracked by Code Climate.
+If tests return successfully, Travis will deploy this version to Heroku automatically.
+  - If you are pushing commits with just "cosmetic changes" (such as updating this README file), include `[ci skip]` in the commit message to skip Travis CI.
 - Check `#commits` Slack channel for Travis CI status report.